MatthiasQuintern/teng-ml/readme.md

-# Machine Learning stuff for TENG project
+# Machine learning for material recognition with a TENG
 (Bi)LSTM for name classification.
 More information on the project are [on my website](https://quintern.xyz/en/teng.html).